 Do you have 15 minutes to speak this week?
 Looking forward to hearing from you!

-You haven’t sold me on the value of the next step.
+You haven’t sold me on the value of engaging.

-In the Marketing Technology space alone, the number of vendors has increased from 150 to almost 5,000 in the past six years.
+In the Marketing Technology space alone, the number of vendors has increased from 150 in 2011 to over 8,000 in 2020.
 Many of these solutions (or new features for existing products) are not revolutionary but instead represent variations or improvements on existing solutions.

 Steve Krugg, author of the best-selling book Don’t Make Me Think, says that when prospects visit your website, if they can’t figure out what you do within seconds, they won’t stick around.
 The same applies to sales outreach.
-Your approach needs to produce enough momentum for me to take the next step.
+If your tactic doesn’t entice me to take the next step, I’m bouncing.

 The world of sales is changing, and it’s getting harder and harder to get customers to part with their time and attention.
 If you find the effectiveness of your outreach diminishing, it may be time to revisit your playbook and take a different approach.